All important information

 against Alpine hazard

-Easy (Blue Piste):
+Easy (Blue Piste)

 The gradient of the ski trails does not exceed 25% (both longwise and crosswise), except in some short off-piste sections

-Intermediate (Red Piste):
+Intermediate (Red Piste)

 The gradient of the ski trail does not exceed 40% (both longwise and crosswise), except in some off-piste sections.

-Difficult (Black Piste):
+Difficult (Black Piste)

 The gradient of this ski trail exceeds the maximum parameters of the Red Piste.

-Hint Ski Route Sölden Safety
+Ski Route

 This is an accessible downhill ski trail suitable for skilled sportsmen with the appropriate winter sports equipment.
 It is a marked ski trail butprotected only against avalanche hazards (and not against other hazards).
 The ski trail is NOT groomed and NOT controlled.

-ALPINE HAZARDS!
+ALPINE HAZARDS

 Bear in mind that you are in high Alpine regions!
 You leave the marked ski trails at your own risk and on your own responsibility.
 In glacier regions there is always and everywhere a risk of crevasses in off-piste areas.